Mary (nee Logue) Cavanagh

 Born: 1841; Died: 1921; Married: Patrick Cavanagh

-Mary was the daughter of Irish immigrants, Brian and Margaret Logue (nee McAlroy; post Margaret Crinigan).
-She was born at sea during the voyage out to New South Wales and her birth was registered at Parramatta on arrival in 1841.
+Mary Logue was the first child of Irish immigrants, Brian and Margaret (nee McAlroy; post Margaret Crinigan), born at sea on the ship 'Margaret' in March 1841, on the last days of their voyage out to New South Wales.
+Her birth was registered at Parramatta on arrival.

 Samuel Shumack wrote – "When he arrived in Duntroon in 1856 Brian Logue and his family had charge of the dairy.
 He had six daughters and one son, and the dairy was a model of cleanliness and efficiency.
 Early in 1857 the Logue family left the dairy and took a farm at Canberra.